TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: Related Work

 \section{Related Work}

-Traditional grading methods include equal grading (where all group members receive the same grade regardless of their individual contributions), peer evaluation tools, and instructor observation.
-Peer evaluation systems, such as CATME and SPART+, help assess team member performance from both social and task-based perspectives.
+Traditional approaches to grading collaborative projects include equal grade distribution, peer evaluation tools, and instructor observation.
+Equal grading assigns the same score to all team members regardless of individual contribution.
+Peer evaluation systems, such as CATME and SPARKPLUS, attempt to assess team member performance from both social and task-based perspectives.
 However, these systems are susceptible to bias, collusion, and peer pressure \cite{ohland2012catme,kaufman2000peer}.
-Additionally, peer reviews may fail to reflect real technical contributions, especially in large or distributed teams \cite{hamer2005tools}.
+In addition, peer reviews may fail to accurately reflect technical contributions, particularly in large or distributed teams \cite{hamer2005tools}.

-Instructor observation attempts to gauge individual effort based on limited interactions, project meetings, or code reviews.
-Yet, this method is time-consuming, not scalable, and lacks consistency, particularly in large classes or remote settings \cite{freeman2011destructive,gehringer2001peerreview}.
+Instructor observation seeks to estimate individual effort through project meetings, code reviews, or other limited interactions.
+However, this approach is time-consuming, difficult to scale, and often inconsistent, particularly in large classes or remote settings \cite{freeman2011destructive,gehringer2001peerreview}.

-To overcome these limitations, recent research has explored the use of software repositories to estimate contributions.
-Metrics such as number of commits, lines changed, file ownership, and authorship of specific code blocks offer quantifiable proxies for student effort \cite{bird2009ownership,spinellis2012platform,vasilescu2015blogs,rigby2011broadcast}.
-However, committing frequency or volume alone does not always correlate with meaningful contributions, as students may make frequent but trivial changes (e.g., whitespace edits or repeated formatting).
-Some tools, such as GitGrade, Codequiry, and Gitorium, provide basic metrics from version control logs but lack integrated evaluation frameworks that account for quality, context, or collaboration patterns.
-More advanced solutions utilize Natural Language Processing (NLP) to extract information from issue trackers, pull request discussions, and documentation comments \cite{tsay2014github,wang2016interactions,mcdonald1998expertise}.
-This yields a more holistic view of individual contributions, capturing leadership roles, communication, and task complexity—not just code volume.
+To address these limitations, recent research has explored analyzing software repositories to estimate individual contributions.
+Metrics such as commit counts, lines of code changed, file ownership, and authorship of specific code segments provide quantifiable proxies for student effort \cite{bird2009ownership,spinellis2012platform,vasilescu2015blogs,rigby2011broadcast}.
+However, commit frequency alone does not necessarily indicate meaningful contribution, as students may generate frequent but trivial changes (e.g., formatting updates or whitespace edits).
+Tools such as GitGrade, Codequiry, and Gitorium extract basic metrics from version control systems but often lack integrated frameworks that evaluate contribution quality or project context.

+More advanced approaches apply Natural Language Processing (NLP) to analyze issue trackers, pull request discussions, and documentation comments \cite{tsay2014github,wang2016interactions,mcdonald1998expertise}.
+These methods provide a broader view of collaboration by capturing communication patterns, leadership roles, and task complexity in addition to code contributions.